WebexCC-SA/LAB-3354/docs/lab3_queueScroller.md

 > Launch the [development server index page](http://localhost:5173/){:target="_blank"}
 >> You should see your web component in the browser
 >
+> Place a call to your inbound number <copy><w class="dn"></w></copy>
+> Press the test button on the widget after you hear hold music
+> > You should see two identical entries appear with the Queue Name, Number of Contacts, and longest wait time.
+> > There is a reason which there are 2 identical entries which will be discussed later in the lab.
+>
+> Press the test button again.
+> > The Longest Wait time should update.
+>
+> Disconnect the call.
+> Press the test button again.
+> > The queue information should disappear.
+>
 > ---